2022–23 Charlton Athletic F.C. season

 The 2022–23 Charlton Athletic season was the club's 117th season in their existence, having been founded in 1905, and their third back in League One following relegation from the Championship in 2020.
 Along with competing in League One, the club also participated in the FA Cup, EFL Cup and the EFL Trophy.
 The season covered the period from 1 July 2022 to 30 June 2023.

+Kit

+Sportswear manufacturers Castore replaced Hummel as Kit suppliers. with sponsorship of Home and third shirts being RSK Group whilst the away shirt sponsor was the University of Greenwich.